High school junior in Singapore. Into machine learning, mathematics, music and philosophy. 🇸🇬

 I love making cool things.
 I fell into machine learning 2 years ago via Questo and have been exploring the space ever since.

 Let's have a cool conversation!
-I love talking to developers, musicians, philosophers or anyone in between.
+I love talking to developers, musicians, philosophers, just anyone interesting!
 HMU here:

 - building a few cool projects